-Disclaimer: I do not own any of the characters or ideas from Doctor Who.
+Disclaimer: I do not own Clara Oswald or any of the wonderful characters in the show Doctor Who...unfortunately.

 Author's Note: This story couldn't leave my brain and I had to write it down.
 The prologue is set a few weeks after Ellie Oswald's funeral in the episode Rings of Akhaten.
 The prologue is a bit depressing as Clara is still trying to grieve her mother's death, but don't worry, she'll become to Clara we all know and love soon especially when she meets the Doctor.
 Speaking of that, this will follow the episodes starting with the Christmas Invaion episode, but that episode actually doesn't start until later.
 I'll tell you when.
 And since this will be following the episodes, this will be a multi-chapter fanfic.
 The couple for this couple is the Doctor/Clara, but now it's just Ten so technically it's Allonwin, but course they don't get together until much later.
 Also, the title is a working one if you have a better one please tell me.
 Anyway, that's all I have to say.
 Allons-y and enjoy the prologue! :D

 Added something to the prologue ;) Something interesting and something I wanted to add in when I posted the prologue but didn't for whatever reason, but enjoy!

 A few weeks later, Clara Oswald found herself standing in front of her mother's grave.
 She didn't know why she came back here.
 All it did was bring back more tears and the fact that her mother was actually buried down there, right in front of her dead.
 A new set of tears flooded Clara's brown eyes as her fingers brushed against the wording on the tomb stone.